 CISA Salary Premium

-According to the 2015 IIA salary report, the 236 survey respondents with a CISA certification have an average salary of $105K, versus $65K for those without certification.
+According to this recent IIA salary report, the 236 survey respondents with a CISA certification have an average salary of $105K, versus $65K for those without certification.

 This is only a rough comparison as they are many factors involved, including the number of years in the field, education level and type of companies they work for.
 But overall, the 61% premium is a big enough incentive for you to take the CISA certification seriously.